History of Croí Health

 2001

-The VNA begins an innovative program counseling diabetics via the Internet; other telemedicine programs follow.
+An innovative program counseling diabetic patients via the Internet begins; other telemedicine programs follow.

 2005